AdilShamim8/ML-Algorithm-Library/README.md

 ### Contributor Recognition

 * Contributor list reflected in README via a badge or link to GitHub contributors graph.
-* Acknowledge significant contributions in release notes or acknowledgments section.
+* Acknowledge significant contributions in the release notes or the acknowledgments section.

 ---

 ## Testing Locally

-1. Clone and activate environment:
+1. Clone and activate the environment:

    ```bash
    git clone https://github.com/AdilShamim8/ML-Algorithm-Library.git